BETHEL PARK WASTE/RECYCLING COLLECTION

 Garbage/Recycling Collection: Weekly curbside collection is provided to all single-family residential homes in Bethel Park.
 Recycling takes place every other week on your scheduled trash day.
 Garbage/recycling should be placed curbside for collection on the designated collection day no earlier than 6:00 p.m. the evening proceeding the garbage collection day and no later than 7:00 a.m. on the collection day.
 Please separate trash and recycling, but not behind each other.
 Place all containers curbside.
 Placing garbage and recyclables out earlier than the permitted time (including furniture, appliances, etc.) may result in a $100 per day fine.

-Holiday Schedule: Observed holidays in 2015 are New Years Day, Memorial Day, Labor Day, Thanksgiving and Christmas.
+Holiday Schedule: Observed holidays in 2016 are New Years Day, Memorial Day, Independence Day, Labor Day, and Thanksgiving.
 After a holiday falling on a Monday through Friday, pickup for the rest of the week will be one day later than the usual day, which is extended to include Saturday.